 Terms of reference of the Climate Policy Advisers Group

-[Existing ToR from Annex 4 to Resolution 29 (EC-73) slightly updated]

 Mandate

 WMO supports climate policymaking by providing authoritative information relevant to climate change mitigation, adaptation and support needed for effective implementation of relevant measures.
 WMO draws from the best available scientific expertise from the NMHSs and academia of its Members and international centres, partner organizations.